Tim Cahill

-Cahill was the first Australian to score at a FIFA World Cup, scored in three World Cups (2006, 2010, 2014) and has scored the most goals by any Australian in the World Cup with five goals.
+Cahill was the first Australian to score at a FIFA World Cup, scored in three World Cups (2006, 2010, and 2014) and has scored the most goals by any Australian in the men's World Cup with five goals.
 In 2007, he became the first Australian player to score at an AFC Asian Cup.
 Cahill is known for his adept heading ability and high vertical leap, having scored many of his goals with his head.
 He is famous for his regular goal celebration of shadow boxing around the corner flag.